elcorto/dotcp/README.rst

         user    $DOTCP_DOTFILES/user    $HOME
         root    $DOTCP_DOTFILES/root    /

+    To run as root, you may use something like sudo -E $(which dotcp) ...
+    to drag $DOTCP_DOTFILES along.

     A backup of each target is made if necessary (with suffix '.bak-dotcp-').
 To find and delete old backup files, use something like